dishbreak/dishbreak.github.io/_posts/2021-02-16-the-best-choice.md

 * An alert signifying a failure or problem.
 * Communications from someone else with context.

 It's okay to not know something.
-We cannot posess a full, correct set of information at all times.
-However, identifying knowlege gaps is how we prevent future mistakes.
+We cannot possess a full, correct set of information at all times.
+However, identifying knowledge gaps is how we prevent future mistakes.

 ## You Didn't Know Your Options